mdmtk/docs/edge/source/guide/csp/wifi.md

 #### Use Proxy
 Pivotal parm: Yes

-Description: When selected, a Proxy is used for network connections.
-The following proxy settings should be supplied:
+Description:
+>When selected, a Proxy is used for network connections.
+A proxy is a an intermediary service that routes HTTP requests and responses between clients on a device and another network (typically the internet or an intranet).
+When there is a proxy between the Wi-Fi network and some outer network, then HTTP-based applications, such as a Web Browser, may need to negotiate with that proxy to access the services of that outer network.

 ##### **Proxy Host Name**
 Settable if: The Network Action is "Add a New Network" *AND* "Use Proxy" box is checked